Quick Search:

 • Some potential security risks can happen, such as data breaches, unauthorized access, or malware infection during the transfer process.

-• Ensure the available local storage space is enough as the transit for all the data from the first Google Photos account before downloading.
-Thus, it might lead to incomplete data transfer or data loss.
+• Ensure the available local storage space is enough as the transit stop for all the data from the first Google Photos account before downloading.
+Or, it might lead to incomplete data transfer or data loss.

-The "share" feature in Google Photos allows you to share photos and videos with other Google users.
-It is also a way to help transfer Google Photos to another google account.
-Next, we will guide you through the whole transfer process using the "share" feature:
+The "share" feature in Google Photos allows you to share Google Photos from one account to another directly.
+It is also a way to help transfer Google Photos to another Google account.
+Next, we will guide you through the whole transfer process using the "share" feature in 2 ways to send Google Photos from one account to another.

 Step 1.
 Open the Google Photos official website, and log in to your first Google Photos account that contains the photos you want to move.

 Step 2.
-Select the photos or albume you want to transfer (or, you can create a new album, move all target pictures inside and choose the album then).
+Select the photos or album you want to transfer (or, you can create a new album, move all target pictures inside and choose the album then).

 Step 3.
 Click the three dots symbol on the selected album and click "Share album".